 The Guadalajara Metropolitan Cathedral is one of the most representative and easily identifiable buildings in the State of Jalisco.
 The gothic bell towers have been incorporated into the logos of many local businesses like Farmacía Guadalajara and the public taxi service.
 The church has a long history dating back to the 16th century but subsequent remodels have blended a number of different architectural styles.
 Downtown Guadalajara is the number one tourist attraction in the Metropolitan Region and the Guadalajara Cathedral is the crown jewel of that tour.
 You can not visit Guadalajara without strolling the plazas that encompass this spectacular piece of colonial architecture.

 The building is known as the Catedral Basílica de la Asunción de María Santísima (Cathedral of the Assumption of Holy Mary) because of the image chiseled in stone on the crown of the facade.
 It is locally known as the Guadalajara Cathedral or just the Cathedral.
 The word cathedral comes from the Greek word for ‘seat’ and references the bishop’s throne.
-A cathedral is the seat of the archdiocese or the regional church government.
+A Cathedral in Mexico is the seat of the archdiocese or the regional church government.